sjw10/INDE-577/Supervised Learning/7. Decision Tree/README.md

 ### Potential issues
 Decision trees are an extremely easy way to classify data and classify data relatively accurately.
 However, the problem with decision trees is that because they can continuously sort data until a decision is made, they are notorious for overfitting data.
 Decision trees tend to place too much emphasis on outliers.

+# Task
+In this module, I will take many of the same attributes that I have been using in the previous modules (magnesium, non-flavanoid phenols, etc.) to try to classify the different wines in the load wine dataset and see how the Decision Tree performs.